Skip to content

 Project: Wedding

-Limitations of Project Management Without Focusing on Resources
+Limitations of Project Management Without a Resource Plan

 The limitations of planning around projects include not being able to plan your resources’ time as efficiently.
 This mean many find themselves cross-checking a resource’s availability and work frequency across various projects.
 It is a time-consuming and redundant step!
 While all the while, resource planning in project management should be easy and flexible.